nyorain/vil/readme.md

   While it is already possible to freeze some state and also view e.g. invalidated/destroyed command records, you might run into issues where state you would want to inspect (from a specific frame) is just not available anymore.
-Keep in mind that sometimes, capturing a single frame and viewing that is just the better approach.
+Sometimes, capturing a single frame and inspecting that is the better approach.

 <!--- ![Example of command viewer 2](docs/pics/sponza-buf.png) -->
 <!---- ![Example of resource viewer](docs/pics/sponza-scatter-res.png) -->